mjmlio/mjml/doc/ports.md

 ### Missing implementations / components

 - `mj-style[inline]`: not yet implemented for performance reasons.
-- `mj-include`: not yet implemented because the library is used by server applications where the template is stored in the database.
 - `mj-html-attributes`: not yet implemented for performance reasons.

 ## Elixir: MJML (Rust NIFs for Elixir)